kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-jaeger.md

 Start creating tests!
 Make sure to use the `http://app:8080/` url in your test creation, because your Node.js app and Tracetest are in the same network.

-Feel free to check out our [docs](https://docs.tracetest.io/), and join our [Discord Community](https://discord.gg/8MtcMrQNbX) for more info!
+Feel free to check out our [examples in GitHub](https://github.com/kubeshop/tracetest/tree/main/examples), and join our [Discord Community](https://discord.gg/8MtcMrQNbX) for more info!